jtalks-org/chef-jtalks/README.md

 - Install [Vagrant](http://www.vagrantup.com/) & [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for running
  virtual machines.
 - `gem install test-kitchen` - this installs a utility to easy startup an env with the cookbook and run tests if needed.
- If this fails, you probably didn't install Ruby correctly.
+- `gem install berkshelf` - utility for test kitchen to download dependant cookbooks If this fails, you probably didn't install Ruby correctly.
 Run `kitchen version` to check the gem was installed.
 - Run `kitchen converge` to startup a VM with the cookbooks and `kitchen verify` to run the integration tests.

+## Misc

+In order to speed up working with Test Kitchen, one can you [this advise](https://gist.github.com/fnichol/7551540) configuring an HTTP proxy.